attic-labs/noms/CONTRIBUTING.md

 You can use `go test` command, e.g:

- - `go test ./cmd/...` should run every tests under the `cmd` directory.
+ - `go test $(go list ./... | grep -v /vendor/)` should run every tests except from vendor packages.

+For JS code, We have a python script to run all js tests.

+ - `python tools/run-all-js-tests.py`